 Walt Disney Co.
-CEO Bob Iger said Tuesday that screenwriters Larry Kasdan and Simon Kinberg are working on stand-alone "Star Wars" movies that aren't part of the new trilogy that's in the works.
+CEO Bob Iger says screenwriters Larry Kasdan and Simon Kinberg are working on standalone “Star Wars” movies that aren’t part of the planned new trilogy.

-Iger said the movies would be based on "great `Star Wars' characters that are not part of the overall saga."
-The films would be released during the six-year period of the new trilogy, which starts in 2015 with "Star Wars: Episode VII."
+Iger told CNBC on Tuesday that the standalone movies will be based on “great `Star Wars’ characters that are not part of the overall saga.”
+The films would be released during the six-year period of the new trilogy, starting in 2015 with “Star Wars: Episode VII.”

 Disney confirmed last month that “Star Trek” director J.J.
 Abrams will direct the seventh installment of the “Star Wars” saga.